-Making art with frozen paint pops is one of my favourite ways to keep a group of toddlers and preschoolers entertained on a warm summer day.
+Making art with frozen paint pops is one of our favourite things to do in summer here in my daycare.
 It’s such an easy and inexpensive art activity for home or the daycare/preschool classroom!
 You just freeze some coloured water over-night, and the next day, your kids will have a blast, drawing and creating in the sunshine with their coloured ice.

 We’ve done all kinds of activities with coloured ice over the years, and our paint pops activity is one that we do every spring as soon as the weather starts to warm up.
 It’s one of my favourite ways to to kick off the spring and summer season here in my home daycare.